-END DATE: This is the date the scheduling of the job will finish, and the job will be automatically deleted (Only displayed for standard jobs).
+END DATE: This is the date the scheduling of the job will finish, and the job will be automatically set to Expired (Only displayed for standard jobs).

 RUNCODES: This defines when the job would run, on a standard interval basis (only displayed for standard jobs).
 Valid entries are: